yespatel83/CS510_Project/README.md

 4) A truncated version of the results: BCAC_Overall_Status_Results_top_hits.txt

 ## How to run the code
-This code is NOT executable due to data IRB restrictions.
-The R-Markdown .html files include the code, data views, and outputs.
+As you know by now, this code is NOT executable due to data IRB restrictions.

+However, the R-Markdown .html files are what you will use to go through the code, the data views, and the few outputs.
 The .html files are in the "R_Markdown" directory above, please use the version titled "CS510_Project_Final.html" for the review.

 Likewise, the code that produced the .html file above can be found in the "R_Code" directory, please use the version titled "CS510_Project_Final.Rmd" for the review.